Los Angeles honors Kobe, Gianna Bryant with public memorial - WHIZ News

 Bryant played his entire 20-year NBA career with the Lakers, who moved from the Forum to Staples Center when it opened in 1999.
 The five-time NBA champion’s two retired jersey numbers — 8 and 24 — hang high above the arena where he became the third-leading scorer in league history until Lakers star LeBron James passed him on the night before Bryant’s death.

-Bryant’s death caused an outpouring of grief across Los Angeles, where he remained the city’s most popular athlete into retirement.
+Bryant remained the most popular athlete in Los Angeles into retirement.
 Dozens of public memorials and murals have been installed around the sprawling metropolis, and thousands of fans gathered daily outside Staples Center to commiserate after the crash.

-Symbolic meanings will run throughout the ceremony, which will be held on a 24-foot-by-24-foot stage.
-Vanessa Bryant, Kobe’s wife and Gianna’s mother, chose Feb.
+Symbolic meanings ran throughout the ceremony, which was held on a 24-foot-by-24-foot stage.
+Vanessa Bryant chose Feb.
 24 as the date in honor of the uniform numbers of Kobe and Gianna, who wore No. 2 on her youth basketball teams.

 A private funeral was held for Kobe and Gianna Bryant in Orange County on Feb.
 7.